Running a mental health and wellbeing audit

 - How are managers trained?

-- Do staff receive any training or guidance about managing mental health at work?
+- Do employees receive any training or guidance about managing mental health at work?

 - Does your organisation use Wellness Action Plans?